matheusmisumoto/quote_of_the_day/README.md

 # Quote Of The Day App

-An app written in Flutter that generates famous quotes.
+A mobile application that generates famous quotes.

+Coded using Flutter, for Android and iOS.

 **Development in progress.**